Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Predictions of a millisecond magnetar detection

 Contrarily to LVK(I) observing runs, for the next generation of GW interferometers, the GW distance reached will be limiting the EM detection, in particular for systems viewed in the trapped zone.
 For ET in a triangle configuration, due to the large distances detectable but the moderate localization ability, 93\% of GW detected systems are expected to be in the free zone, accounting for 80\% of EM counterparts detections.
 The ET 2L configuration would increase the number of overall GW detection compared to the triangle configuration, slightly favoring the trapped zone thanks to its ability to better locate in particular close-by BNS systems.
-The localization ability is largely improved by the addition of a CE interferometer to ET in a triangle: the expected rate of well localized GW events goes from $\sim$ 43~yr$^{-1}$ for ET alone to $\sim$ 21 770~yr$^{-1}$ for ET with CE.
+The localization ability is largely improved by the addition of a CE interferometer to ET in a triangle: the expected rate of well-localized GW events extends from $\sim$ 43~yr$^{-1}$ for ET alone to $\sim$ 21 770~yr$^{-1}$ for ET with CE.
 With the addition of CE, the number of well-localized GW detections under ET is of 44\% in the free zone, but the distances involved make fluxes fainter, implying that 70\% of EM counterpart detections are happening in the free zone where the emission is typically brighter.
+Thus, wider FoV X-ray instruments are suited for millisecond magnetar detections under the next generation of GW interferometers, along with more sensitive pointed instruments for particularly distant events, whose X-ray emission has been made fainter and longer duration due to cosmological redshift.
+An observation strategy involving on jet axis detections could be considered to probe such distant events.

-To conclude, no matter the configuration, we emphasize the need for both narrow FoV and wide FoV X-ray instruments for a millisecond magnetar detection.
+To conclude, no matter the configuration, we emphasize the need for the narrow FoV and wide FoV X-ray instruments for a millisecond magnetar detection, with adjusted observation strategies.
 Narrow FoV X-ray instruments are mostly suited to observe closer, more reprocessed, longer-lasting emission, i.e typically millisecond magnetars in a trapped zone configuration, which is the configuration favored for current GW interferometers.
-Less sensitive, wider FoV instruments, are adapted to detect X-rays from distant, short emission duration systems, i.e. millisecond magnetars in a free zone and jet\footnote{For a study on joint ET GW and GRB detections, see \cite{Branchesi_2023}.} configurations, and should play particularly an important role under the next generation of GW interferometers, in particular if they gain in sensitivity compared to present-day X-ray instruments.
+Less sensitive, wider FoV instruments, are adapted to detect X-rays from distant, short emission duration systems, i.e., millisecond magnetars in a free zone and jet zone\footnote{For a study on joint ET GW and GRB detections, see \cite{Branchesi_2023}.} configurations, and should play particularly an important role under the next generation of GW interferometers, in particular if they gain in sensitivity compared to present-day X-ray instruments.